Port Albert Homes & Lots

 3 baths

 Cross Streets: FROM HWY 21 (ALBERT STREET) TAKE SAUGEEN STREET EAST TO EDWARD ST, GO NORTH(LEFT) TO #164 EDWARD (SIGN). ** Directions: FROM HWY 21 EAST SAUGEEN STREET EAST TO EDWARD ST, NORTH TO ON EDWARD TO 164 WATCH FOR SIGN.
-Nestled on a peaceful residential street in the beautiful shoreline
+Perfectly situated, you're just a short drive from Bruce Power,

 House for sale: 247 RIDOUT STREET, West Elgin